From nearest Tube stops to the procession route, our ultimate Coronation travel guide

 What about taking the bus?

 There will be some changes to bus routes and times due to road closures.
-There are plenty of bus stops close to the procession route but check tfl.gov.uk to find the best option depending on your starting point and any alterations.
+There are plenty of bus stops close to the procession route but check tfl.gov.uk to find the best option depending on your starting point and any alterations; you can also visit TfL’s bus status updates.

 People may find it easier to get around central London on foot, TfL states on its website.